The Irish loophole behind Apple's low tax bill

 "From a policy point of view, people are more concerned with the idea that high-paid jobs are being delivered to the local economy," Walsh said.

-Online retailer Amazon.com Inc, for example, pays low taxes on its overseas income by channelling European sales through a Luxembourg-based company that makes untaxed payments worth hundreds of millions of euros each year to a tax-exempt partnership, also resident in Luxembourg.
+Online retailer Amazon.com Inc, for example, pays low tax rates on its overseas income by channelling European sales through a Luxembourg-based company that makes untaxed payments worth hundreds of millions of euros each year to a tax-exempt partnership, also resident in Luxembourg.

 Web search giant Google pays low taxes by channelling overseas sales through an Irish unit that pays most of its income to an affiliate in Bermuda.